atc1441/ZBS_Flasher/README.md

   Flash it to an ESP32.

-  After that you can use the python tool zbs_flasher.py(zbs_flasher.exe precompiled) with the following parameter:
+  After that you can use the python tool zbs_flasher.py(zbs_flasher.exe precompiled, may triggers Anti Virus software) with the following parameter:

     zbs_flasher COMxx read/write/readI/writeI file.bin <- file from where to read or write to

   The Pinout on how to connect the ZBS243 SOC is in this README or readable in the main.cpp file and can be changed to any wanted GPIOs of the ESP32.

-  The "ZBS_POWER" pin is used to reset the SOC after any debug mode action like flashing etc. the SOC is stuck in debug mode

-  and can only exit from it via a power cycle so it is adived to connect the power to the SOC via an.

-  transistor to automaticaly have it exit the debugmode and run the firmware.
+  The "ZBS_POWER" pin is used to reset the SOC after any debug mode action like flashing etc. the SOC is stuck in debug mode and can only exit from it via a power cycle so it is adviced to connect the power to the SOC via an transistor to automaticaly have it exit the debug mode and run the firmware.
+The power cycle can also be done manually.

 # Pins: